TerraDev1416/Rust_WinterSchoolSolana/README.md

 # Rust_WinterSchoolSolana
-All Rust program assignments from Solana Winter School
+All Rust program assignments for the Solana Winter School